jgeumlek/WiimoteGlue/README.md

 (To be fair, I'll point out that the kernel driver for the classic controller predates the Linux gamepad API where the dpad event codes were formalized, and it is thanks to David Herrmann that both the kernel driver and the gamepad API exist, along with xwiimote.
 Thanks for all the work!)

 [For those curious, SDL requires a device to give out BTN_SOUTH and ABS_X/ABS_Y to be detected.
 The wiimote alone doesn't have ABS_X, the nunchuk doesn't have BTN_SOUTH, and the classic controller doesn't have ABS_X.
 The Wii U Pro does meet the SDL gamepad requirements under the kernel driver.]

+###That duplicated Wii U Pro controller issue is annoying.
+What can I do?

+There are a few work arounds of various ugliness:

+1. Assign the pro controller to the "none" slot in WiimoteGlue.
+WiimoteGlue will ignore it, and you can use the original Wii U Pro device.
+2. Delete the original pro controller device after WiimoteGlue has opened it, but before you start the game.
+WiimoteGlue will hold onto its already opened interface, but the game won't.

+If Option #1 sounds better to you, the "--ignore-pro" command line argument for WiimoteGlue is likely what you seek.

+One potential work-around would be to have the Wii U Pro event device grabbed with EVIOCGRAB to get it's events exclusively, but I don't think xwiimote has a convenient way to do this.
+Since Pro controllers don't have extensions to track, it might be worth handling them manually just to do this.
+(We'd just have to track the single event device + the four LED devices for full functionality.)

+##Features of WiimoteGlue FAQ-ish section

 ###Infared data?